SimonAayani/csc309-PairWise/deliverables/iteration-02.review.md

 #### Search algorithm/matching system

 > The most important characteristic of the Pairwise application, with no doubt is its complex algorithmic feature which performs a search and matches potential partners to the user based on profile similarities and personalities.
 In this deliverable we were able to come up with a simple structure of how the search feature will be presented to the user.
-The search feature created is purely frontend, as it reads from api and presents a list of courses/languages/ the user can select from… In the backend, the search feature must use the user’s input and traverse through its stored list of other user profiles the output a list of results in order of best to worst match.
+The search feature created is purely frontend, as it reads data from the[Cobalt API](https://github.com/cobalt-uoft/cobalt) and presents a list of courses and programming languages the user can select from.
+In the backend, the search feature must use the user’s input and traverse through its stored list of other user profiles the output a list of results in order of best to worst match.

 #### Delegation of Roles